NG-VikasV/SSE_H2SQ/README.md

 # SSE_H2SQ
-J0, J1, J2, Implemented as of now
+J0, J1, J2, Successfully Implemented and matcches with the ED/Classical result as of now.

-# IT_QMC

 This repository contains the setup and workflow for running Quantum Monte Carlo (QMC) simulations for the IT_QMC project.
 The simulations can be executed either directly from the terminal or through a Jupyter notebook interface.